David Davidovich Burliuk

-He was born into a privileged class of Russian society in 1882.
-His wife was educated with the Czar”s children, and he was well positioned to become an artistic leader.
-Burliuk studied at the Kazan School of Fine Arts in 1898 and then studied in Odessa, Moscow, Munich, and in Paris at the Ecole des Beaux Arts.
+He was born into a privileged class in Russian society in 1882.
+His wife was educated with the Czar”s children, and he was well-positioned to become an artistic leader.
+Burliuk studied at the Kazan School of Fine Arts in 1898 and then studied in Odessa, Moscow, Munich, and Paris at the Ecole des Beaux-Arts.
 His early works were fauve-like, “violent in color and heavy with paint” and were exhibited with the Blue Riders in Munich.

 With the advent of World War I, he left Russia and traveled for four years including to Siberia, Japan, and the South Seas.
 To start all over again, he moved to America in 1922 and settled on Long Island where he continued to paint until his death there in 1967.

 His subjects range from neo-primitive paintings and peasant life in Russia, to futurist depictions of South Sea fishermen.
-Much of his painting in Russia vanished in the Russian Revolution.
-Throughout his life, Burliuk was innovative, energetic and upbeat.
-In the United States, he developed his “radio style”, a style that involved symbolism, neo-primitivism, and expressionism.
+Many of his paintings in Russia vanished in the Russian Revolution.
+Throughout his life, Burliuk was innovative, energetic, and upbeat.
+In the United States, he developed his “radio-style”, a style that involved symbolism, neo-primitivism, and expressionism.
 But Burliuk’s early work in pre-revolutionary experimental art was his most creative.